dhemery/DHE-Modules/modules/xycloid.md

         of the the _CV_ signal's effect
         on the modulated knob.

+## Using Xycloid

+1. Choose one or two Rack modules that you want to modulate.
+1. Choose two parameters that have CV modulation.
+1. Connect Xycloid's _X_ output to one parameter's CV input and the _Y_ output to the other's.
+1. (Optional)
+   To view the shape that Xycloid produces, connect its _X_ and _Y_ outputs to a Scope's _X_ and _Y_ inputs.
+   Set the scope to _XxY_ mode.
+   (_X/Y_ mode can also be interesting.)
+1. **Play with the knobs.**
+1. For extra chaos,
+    modulate Xycloid's controls.

+**The Audible Instruments Macro Oscillator** is a fantastic choice for your initial exploration of what Xycloid can do.
+Attach Xycloid's _X_ and _y_ outputs
+to the Macro Oscillator's _TIMBRE_ and _COLOR_ inputs.
+Modulating _V/OCT_ and _FM_ is also fun.

+Then **play with the knobs.**

+**More stuff to try:**

+- Modulate two closely related parameters.
+- Modulate two parameters that have nothing to do with each other.
+- Modulate the same parameter on different modules.
+    For example,
+    modulate the _PWM_ input on two Fundamental VCO-1s.
+    Or the _FM_ inputs.

+## Examples

+TODO: Images here.

 ## My Inspiration

 Okay, so remember when you were a kid,